jackrieger/core-1-interaction/_lectures/intro-to-html.md

   The root element of an HTML page, containing all the content.

 - `<head>` \
-  The *meta* information about the HTML page—like its title, default language, [scripts](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script), and [stylesheets](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/style). \
+  The *meta* information about the HTML page – like its title, default language, [scripts](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script), and [stylesheets](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/style). \
   *Nothing in this element is visible on the page itself.*

 - `<title>` \
-  Specifies a [title](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title) for the page—which is shown in the browser’s tab, and when it is shared.
+  Specifies a [title](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/title) for the page – which is shown in the browser’s tab, and when it is shared.

 - `<body>` \
-  Defines the document's body—the container for all the visible contents, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.
+  Defines the document's body – the container for all the visible contents, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.

 - `<h1>` \
   Defines a primary/first-level heading.